No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Almost-no-hair results for horizonless ultracompact objects

 For very small $\epsilon$ we find that

 after substituting the specific function $\mathcal{R}_0 \left( R, \pi/2; M^{0}\right)$ from Eq.~\eqref{Eq:MathcalR}.
 We are taking $\theta = \pi/2$ which is the direction in which the Kretschmann grows faster as we approach $R \rightarrow 0$.
-As a conclusion, a monopolar Curzon object with a minimum redshift surface (i.e. small $\epsilon$) must be very large (i.e. $R_0 \gg \ell_P$) with an even larger $M^{(0)}$ if one does not want to have large curvatures.
-We must have the following separation of scales $M^{(0)} \gtrsim R_0 \gg \ell_P$.
-Whereas the separation between $M^{(0)}$ is logarithmical in $\epsilon$ and hence not so large, see Eq.~\eqref{Eq:LogSeparation}; the separation between $R_0$ and $\ell_P$ is much larger, see Eq.~\eqref{Eq:ParametricalSeparation}.
+In conclusion, a monopolar Curzon-like object with a minimum redshift surface (characterized by a small $\epsilon$) must be extremely large (i.e., $R_0 \gg \ell_P$), with an even larger $M^{(0)}$, to avoid high curvature values.
+This implies the following hierarchy of scales: $M^{(0)} > R_0 \gg \ell_P$.
+While the separation between $M^{(0)}$ and $R_0$ depends logarithmically on $\epsilon$ and therefore does not need to be exceptionally large [see Eq.~\eqref{Eq:LogSeparation}], the separation between $R_0$ and $\ell_P$ must [see Eq.~\eqref{Eq:ParametricalSeparation}].

-As we have already mentioned, an ultracompact monopolar Curzon object is actually not spherically symmetric (its apparent sphericity is merely an artifact of the Weyl coordinates).
-In fact it could be seen as representing the collapse of a cloud of matter tending towards a very big and thin lenticular object (see the illustrative picture in Fig.~\ref{Fig:Lenticular_Collapse}).
-It corresponds to an anisotropic collapse in which matter is splashed in one direction while it spreads over in the other two.
-In other words, this means that we need the extended object to be extremely flattened to avoid trans-Planckian curvatures.
+As we have already mentioned, an ultracompact monopolar Curzon object is actually not spherically symmetric even if the redshift function $U$ is spherically symmetric.
+In fact, it could be seen as representing the collapse of a cloud of matter tending towards a very big and thin lenticular object (see the illustrative picture in Fig.~\ref{Fig:Lenticular_Collapse}).
+It corresponds to an anisotropic collapse in which matter is squeezed in one direction while it spreads over in the other two.
+However, our analysis shows that, given a mass for the lenticular object, it cannot be too flattened to avoid the presence of trans-Planckian curvatures at the lentil's rim.

-An equivalent discussion applies to any other ultracompact object based on a different multipolar combination.
-The difference now is that equipotential surfaces are no longer precise spheres in Weyl coordinates, resulting in objects that can have very complicated shapes.